TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 1/Ecclesiastes 1.4.md

 ---

-One generation goeth, and another generation cometh; but the earth abideth for ever.
+One generation goes, and another generation comes; but the earth remains forever.